 Students taking the BRC or RRBRC are required to successfully complete an MSF (Motorcycle Safety Foundation) online “e-course” prior to the start of class.
 Registered students will be provided with a unique code number to log on to the MSF website.
 The code enables the student to register for the online e-course at no extra charge.
 The student will then need to show the classroom instructor proof of completion (a printout of the completion certificate or an email with the certificate must be provided).

 It’s the Law!

 Effective January 1st, 2011 all applicants for a new motorcycle license must successfully complete the CT Motorcycle Rider Education Program.

-The course, which includes six hours of classroom instruction and 12 hours of on-cycle training, is designed to help individuals with little or no riding experience achieve a better understanding of what is involved in operating a motorcycle/scooter.
-Classes are held evenings and weekends, and vary between three and four sessions.
-You must have a driver’s license or motorcycle permit and be physically able to operate a motorcycle/scooter.
+The basic course, which includes six hours of classroom instruction and twelve hours of on-cycle training, is designed to help individuals with little or no riding experience achieve a better understanding of what is involved in operating a motorcycle/scooter.
+You must have a driver’s license or a motorcycle permit, and be physically able to operate a motorcycle/scooter.
 Motorcycles will be provided.
 Fee: $220 non-refundable

 Largest Program in Connecticut!

 Locations in Farmington, East Granby, Fairfield, and Stratford

 Motorcycling is one of the most exciting forms of transportation.
 Part of the thrill is knowing that you are totally responsible for every action taken—from timing each shift to keeping a keen eye out for other motorists.
 To understand these responsibilities and get the most from your experience, a Connecticut Motorcycle Rider course is the place to start.
 Expert instruction is offered to both the beginner and the experienced rider.
 Students must have the ability to balance and push a motorcycle and should have lots of enthusiasm.

 Private classes also available!
 Ask us for more information.